damiandrzewicz/moderndev-blog/src/courses/001-back-to-basics/003-core-data-structures/001-abstract-data-types.md

 You don't need to know:

-- What sensors are used,
+- What sensors are used.
-- How the internal mechanism works,
+- How the internal mechanism works.
-- How it keeps track of inventory,
+- How it keeps track of inventory.
-- How the machine counts your money,
+- How the machine counts your money.
 - How it releases the drink.

 ::: info